ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 * `_config.yml`: The Jekyll configuration file.
 Ours is pretty straightforward at the moment, since we're not trying to do anything especially fancy, but you could modify this to do things like add new article types other than the default `page`.
 * `_data/publications.json`: An incomplete list of all our publications, stored as an array of JSON objects.
 This is used to build the table of publications on the site's `/publications` page, and could also be used as a data source for other pages.
 (For instance, we could pull out all the publications with a given tag and render them on the page for a particular project.)
 * `_layouts/page.html`: The base layout for the `page` article type (currently used by every page on the site.)
 This is where you can go to change things like the site-wide header or the global CSS styles.
+* `_site/`: This directory contains the built version of the site.
+You shouldn't create, edit, or delete files in here directly; Jekyll will manage the contents of this directory for you.
+Run `jekyll build` (or `jekyll serve`) to regenerate the built version of the site.

 ## FAQ